jina-ai/jina/docs/concepts/flow/basics.md

 ## Logging Configuration

-The default {class}`jina.logging.logger.JinaLogger` uses rich console logging set up that writes to the system console.
+The default {class}`jina.logging.logger.JinaLogger` uses rich console logging that writes to the system console.
 The `log_config` argument can be used to pass in a string of the pre-configured logging configuration names in Jina or the absolute YAML file path of the custom logging configuration.
 For most cases, the default logging configuration sufficiently covers local, Docker and Kubernetes environments.